sib-swiss/containers-snakemake-training/docs/course_material/day2/5_reproducibility_snakemake.md

 ??? success "Answer"
     There are two things to do:

-    * Insert the input function in `workflow/rules/analysis.smk`, before the rule, otherwise you will get a `name 'get_gene_counts' is not defined` error (the function needs to be defined **before** Snakemake looks for it when it parses the rule input).
+    1. Insert the input function in `workflow/rules/analysis.smk`, before the rule, otherwise you will get a `name 'get_gene_counts' is not defined` error (the function needs to be defined **before** Snakemake looks for it when it parses the rule input)
-    * Use the function name as value for the input directive
+    1. Use the function name as value for the input directive

     Your rule and function should resemble this:
     ```yaml